zhcHoward/MyBlog/README.md

 - [ ] Change layout of index page.
 - [ ] Customize theme.
-- [ ] Use code to automaticly generate items in navbar instead of manully modifing it.
+- [ ] Automaticly generate items in navbar instead of manually modifing it.
-- [ ] Write custome components for more markdown tags, e.g. `$$`.